 Is the Hike to Lion Rock Difficult?

-Getting to the top is quite the climb; however, there is a safe and well-maintained stair that leads all the way to the summit.
-We found this hike completely doable!
-Plus, you forget all about the climb once you’re witnessing the sensational views at the top. ;)
+Getting to the top is quite the climb; however, it’s along a safe, well-maintained staircase that leads all the way up.
+We found it completely doable!
+Plus, once you see the incredible views at the top, you’ll forget all about the exhausting ascent. ๐

-For a true bird’s eye view of Lion Rock, we recommend reserving your place on this hot air balloon ride.
-While we didn’t get the chance to try this, I think this would be such a unique experience!
+We also saw that you can reserve a spot on this hot air balloon ride for a true bird’s eye view of the Lion Rock.
+While we didn’t get the chance to try this, we think it would be such a unique experience!

 Bees and Monkeys

 When we visited Sigiriya Lion Rock, we encountered many monkeys along the way.
-They are pretty confident around humans and will likely take advantage of grabbing food and belongings out of your bag if possible.
-For this reason, avoid bringing any food with you and ensure your bag is tightly fastened.
+They are pretty confident around humans and will likely try to grab food and belongings out of your bag.
+For this reason, avoid bringing any food and ensure your bag is securely fastened.

-Unusually, you’ll also see warning signs for bees along the route.
-There have been some past incidents of bees getting aggressive when travelers have flown their drones.
-So drones are, understandably, not permitted at Sigiriya Lion Rock.
+There are also warning signs for bees along the route.
+This is because there have been incidents of aggressive bees caused by travelers flying their drones.
+Therefore, this is understandably no longer allowed at Sigiriya Lion Rock.

-There are numerous beautiful accommodation options near Sigiriya Lion Rock, with some offering direct views of the rock itself.
-We stayed at Hotel Sigiryiya, which had a fantastic view of Lion Rock from the pool.
-Waking up there every morning never got old!
+There are numerous beautiful accommodations near Sigiriya Lion Rock.
+We stayed at Hotel Sigiriya, which has a fantastic view of Lion Rock from the pool.
+Waking up here was a dream!

-For something more budget-friendly, you’ll find a wider choice of hotels in nearby Dambulla, which is only 30 minutes away.
-There are plenty of tours to Lion Rock from here, making it very easy to explore.
+Alternatively, for a more budget-friendly option, we recommend staying at a hotel in Dambulla.
+This town lies only 30 minutes away, and there are plenty of tours to Lion Rock from there, making it easy to explore.

 By purchasing through our links, you support us at no additional cost.